wireapp/.github/README.md

 To add this action click on `Actions` in the top bar of the target repository, scroll to `Workflows created by Wire Swiss GmbH` and click `Set up this workflow`.

+## Lint the title of a PR according to Semantic Commit messages

+For a complete description see https://github.com/marketplace/actions/semantic-pull-request

+### Setup

+To add this action click on `Actions` in the top bar of the target repository, scroll to `Workflows created by Wire Swiss GmbH` and click `Set up this workflow`.